This page is for our couples that already booked us.

 Suggestions (data gathered from years and years of experience)

 1. Your wedding is a day of celebration of your love for someone.
 Have fun and enjoy your friends and family!
 The best wedding galleries come from the most fun and remember to trust the photographer about photography during the day-of, not family member, not the DJ, not the planner, not the venue when they tell you where photos should be done; no one but the photographer when it comes to photography.

 2. While planning, if you have any questions about how long a certain photoshoot or part of a wedding would take with the photographer, ask us! don't ask the DJ, the planner, the florist, the venue people, etc. You'd be surprised how different every photography company works.

-3. A shot-list is totally not required.
+3. A shot-list is totally not required and we prefer not to receive one.
 Actually, by experience, if you give a wedding photographer a long shot-list, the photographer will focus on trying to get those shots instead of capturing moments as they happen, yielding to missed moments.
-Obviously, if you want any particular photos, let the photographer know! but you don't have to worry about coming up with anything, we have done this hundreds of times honestly.
+Obviously, if you want any particular photos, let the photographer know! but you don't have to worry about coming up with anything, we have done this hundreds of times.
 Have fun and let the photographer do his/her thing!

 4. Tell the DJ/Venue not to put any colored lighting beams on you during the first dance or any official parent-dances, or simply ever, if possible..
 If the DJ wants to beam a purple light on you to "make things interesting ", you will look purple in your photos, not interesting.
 We leave this up to you.